Configure Prisma Access Colo-Connect

 4. Commit and Push your changes.

-5. Retrieve the Pairing Key and complete your partner interconnect configuration in GCP.
+7. Retrieve the Pairing Key and complete your partner interconnect configuration in GCP.

 When you first onboard a new connection, the Status in the Colo-Connect Onboarding area shows a Status of PENDING_PARTNER and a BGP Status of DOWN.
-To bring the connection status to ACTIVE, retrieve the Pairing Key and input in the connection at the Colo.
+To bring the connection status to ACTIVE, retrieve the Pairing Key or keys and input in the connection at the Colo.

 1. Go to PanoramaCloud ServicesStatusNetwork DetailsColo Connect and copy the Pairing Key.